-11. Special students: Extraordinary categories of students at the Faculty of Theology
+11. Occasional students: Extraordinary categories of students at the Faculty of Theology

-$\hbox{\bf Extraordinary students in the Faculty of Theology register as special students.}$
+Extraordinary students in the Faculty of Theology register as occasional students.

-A special student is a student who:
+An occasional student is a student who:

 - does not wish to follow the specific programme for degree or diploma purposes; or - does not meet the requirements for admission to the programme.